Enjoy delicious slow cooker vegetable lasagna without having to stand over a stove for hours!

-Lasagna is known for its versatility, heartiness and overall deliciousness.
-And while the mere thought of cheesy lasagna is enough to make anyone’s mouth water, the thought of the time- consuming cooking process can quickly deter people from making the dish.
-That’s where this easy recipe comes in handy!
+Lasagna is known for its versatility, heartiness and overall deliciousness, but sometimes the time- consuming cooking process can quickly deter people from making the dish.
+That’s where this recipe comes in handy!
 The slow cooker comes to the rescue and makes creating homemade lasagna a simple task!
 You can make homemade slow cooker vegetable lasagna that requires only a few minutes of prep work, but tastes like it took all day to create.

-1 can (14.5 oz. each) diced tomatoes with basil, garlic and oregano, undrained
+- 1 can (14.5 oz.) diced tomatoes with basil, garlic and oregano, undrained

 - Spray the inside of a 4-quart slow cooker with cooking spray.
 Stir together tomato sauce and undrained tomatoes in a medium-sized bowl and set the mixture aside.
 Combine ricotta, salt and pepper in small bowl and set aside.